 - City of Austin Urban Trails Plan

-A steering committee made up of representatives from stakeholder groups, such as Austin Bergstrom International Airport (ABIA), Capital Metro, the Texas Department of Transportation (TxDOT), the Central Texas Regional Mobility Authority (CTRMA), and a neighborhood representative will help guide the study process.
+A steering committee—made up of representatives from AUS, Capital Metro, the Texas Department of Transportation (TxDOT), the Central Texas Regional Mobility Authority (CTRMA), and the surrounding neighborhood—was consulted and provided updates throughout the planning process.

 - Bergstrom Spur Corridor Study — Final Report

 The Bergstrom Spur Corridor Study will be a foundation for future work undertaken by the City of Austin Urban Trails Program.
 For more information on the Study’s implementation, visit the City of Austin’s Study webpage or contact Katie Wettick.
 For information on the Study process, contact Zack Lofton at CAMPO.